-The best toys for kittens stimulate natural behaviors like chasing and pouncing.
+The best toys for kittens stimulate natural behaviours like chasing and pouncing.
 The very best kitten toys also look cute in your home.

-Whether you've got a pouncer, a tunnel-lover, or a catnip afficionado, these toys are awesome picks, and your kitten would probably add them to their wish list if they had one.
+Whether you've got a pouncer, a tunnel-lover, or a catnip aficionado, these toys are awesome picks, and your kitten would probably add them to their wish list if they had one.